pivik271/ctf-writeups/README.md

-## My writeups for some ctf challenges.
+## My short writeups for some ctf challenges (mainly solve scripts).
+For the more detailed ones, please visit my blog [here](https://pivik271.github.io/).